 White Trash is one of those delicious snack mix ideas that are sort of like muddy buddies (aka puppy chow) with a twist on traditional chex mix!
 It’s has several names actually.
 It’s also called Reindeer Chow in addition to White chocolate Snack mix and White Chocolate Chex Mix.

 You have no idea how much you love the stuff until you look down at your bowl and realize you’ve eaten the whole thing.
-It’s super addicting which is why I love having bowls of it out when I’m entertaining.
-It’s such an easy snack to pull together and a great treat for the holiday season.
+It’s such an easy snack to pull together for entertaining and a great treat for the holiday season.
 You can also give it to friends and neighbors in a little gift bag!

 Why we love this recipe